 I don’t know why, but I’ve always yearned for it.
 Ever since I was a kid I wanted to have an adventure.
 Travel is my way of having one.

 It’s one reason why travelling is important to me.

 It’s about independence, taking control of my life, and getting out and doing something a bit different.
 For me, travel is really living.
 It gets to the very heart of what it is to live life in a vibrant, engaged, intense way.

 Go travelling and forge memories that will last forever.
 Isn’t that what it’s all about?

 Witness Immense Beauty

-Travel confronts you with some of the world’s most beautiful places.
+Another reason why you should travel is that it confronts you with some of the world’s most beautiful places.